 Exploring Delight Flower Farm

 The farms' 1 acre of production is divided between a number of distinct areas.
-In addition to the multiple beds that hold different flower varieties, they also have 2 high tunnel greenhouses.
-The first was purchased with assistence from a grant from the USDA and allows them to extend their growing season by a few months each year.
+In addition to the multiple beds that hold different flower varieties, they also have 2 high-tunnel greenhouses.
+The first was purchased with assistance from a grant from the USDA and allows them to extend their growing season by a few months each year.
 The rows between flower beds are extremely tight as they work hard to maximize every square foot of land on the farm.
 They also have a greenhouse dedicated exclusively to dahlias.
-Dahlia's are fairly labor intensive to grow - they must be staked, and the blooms need to be covered with mesh bags to protect them from the grasshopers that hang around nearby.
-The greenhouse alleviates some of the labor and allows them to grow a beautiful and highly sought after flower.
+Dahlia's are fairly labor intensive to grow - they must be staked, and the blooms need to be covered with mesh bags to protect them from the grasshoppers that hang around nearby.
+The greenhouse alleviates some of the labor and allows them to grow a beautiful and highly sought-after flower.

 As you make your way back around to the entrance of the farm, you are struck by two distinct and amazing sights.
 The first is a sunflower field, some of the stalks reaching dozens of feet into the sky.
 The second is a field full of what almost look like evergreen trees but are, in fact, cannabis plants.
 Delight sells hemp as well as processed CBD products including oils and joints.
 Maggie plans on growing CBD on the farm for as long as the trend remains.
 If it gets to the point where it makes sense to stop production, the fields are ready to go for a new crop.
 But for now, growing cannabis for hemp and CBD is in line with the vision of "growing things that are healing for the planet and for people".